Home > Ride Metro > LA, meet our lineup.

 FAQs

-Why did Metro add letters to the current naming convention for rail lines and busway lines?
+Why did Metro add letters to the naming convention for rail lines and busway lines?

 We updated line names to include a letter to help everyone, including riders with visual impairments, plan a better journey.
 Customer feedback, research and testing revealed that the addition of letters to our colors are easier for everyone to understand than color alone.

-The addition of letters to line colors will appear on station signage, maps, timetables, posters, digital platforms and everywhere else you find our colored dots and squares.
-The colors did not change, and we will continue to use them as we do now to indicate routes and service.
+The addition of letters to line colors appears on station signage, maps, timetables, posters, digital platforms and everywhere else you find our colored dots and squares.

-On digital platforms such as our website, apps and digital kiosks, you’ll start seeing changes sooner.
+On digital platforms such as our website, apps and digital kiosks, you’ll see the use of line letters consistently.
 Printed material will be updated as the opportunity arises, and we will prioritize timetables, maps, posters and fact sheets in order to keep riders informed.

 How were the letters chosen for the line names?